filecoin-project/lotus-docs/content/en/blog/This-Week-In-Lotus-2022/Week49.md

 images: []
 ---

 The final release of the Lotus v1.19.0 was released this week.?
-This feature release includes the official release of SplitStore, the experimental Lotus node cluster feature, as well as numerous enhancements and bugfixes.
+This feature r:star-struck: SplitStore, the :new: experimental Lotus node cluster feature, as well as numerous enhancements and bugfixes.

 **Avoid Add-Piece panic!**:scream_cat::
 We have gotten multiple reports about panics during the AddPiece phase after the network version 17 upgrade.

-We have issued and merged a fix for the panic, **which has been backported to the newly published v1.19.0 release?**
+We have [issued and merged a fix for the panic](https://github.com/filecoin-project/lotus/pull/9822), **which will be backported to the v1.19.0 release coming this weekend.
+We will also issue a patch release v1.18.2 with the fix.**

 **Network version 18 - Hygge**:
 The Lotus team has focused on preliminary work for the upcoming network version 18, codenamed Hygge, this week!